g-leech/argmin-gravitas/README.md

 [x] migrate from scss to modern css
 [x] ~~hamburger menu can be better~~ removed need for hamburger menu on mobile [x] reduced x-padding on mobile pages
+[x] made comment form nicer
+[x] make tables scroll horizontally on mobile (need to surround them with a div with class="table-wrapper") [x] remove dropdown from mc.html
+[x] Added titles to pages with missing titles on the Archive page's Pages section and excluded 404 and feed.xml from showing up

 ## next up

-[ ] make comment form nicer
-[ ] make tables scroll horizontally on mobile
-[ ] make best [/best] page neater + better for mobile

-[ ] change dropdown and mce to use details element and no JS [?] make images expand on clicking them
+[ ] make best [/best] page neater + better for mobile [?] make images expand on clicking them
 [ ] make archive [/archive] page neater + better for mobile [ ] metadata section on post pages could look better
 [ ] is the script for accordions being cached?
-[ ] pages with missing titles on the Archive page's Pages section

 ## typography